-Sprinkle oregano, cumin and salt over meat mixture and cook for 2 more minutes while stirring.
+Sprinkle oregano, cumin, and salt over the meat mixture and cook for 2 more minutes while stirring.

-Stir in tomato paste and tomato sauce.
-Add olives, raisins and bay leaf.
-Drop heat to low and cover skillet with a lid.
+Stir in the tomato sauce.
+Add the olives, raisins, and bay leaf.
+Drop the heat to low and cover skillet with a lid.
 Allow to simmer for 15 minutes.

 Remove bay leaf.
-Serve with the sides of your choosing.
+Serve warm with the sides of your choosing.